nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Microya](https://github.com/Flinesoft/Microya) - Micro version of the Moya network abstraction layer written in Swift.
 - [swift-html](https://github.com/pointfreeco/swift-html) - Swift DSL for type-safe, extensible, and transformable HTML documents.
 - [DocumentID](https://github.com/1amageek/DocumentID) - FirebaseFirestoreSwift's library for lightweight use of DocumentIDs in SwiftUI.
+- [Albatross](https://github.com/kevinzhow/albatross) - Swift webhook handler which designed to translate and forward Github Webhook to Other Webhook.

 ## SwiftUI